 However, what makes it an excellent choice for SMBs is its affordable pricing, powerful features, flexible plan, and exceptional customer service.

 Here’s a closer look at what makes EngageBay a prime choice:

 EngageBay pricing plans are a match made in heaven for SMBs.

 Source: Hubspot vs EngageBay

 You can start at $0 on the free plan and get additional features for as low as $11.99/month (biennially) in the all-in-one CRM basic plan.

 As your business grows, you can advance to the growth package from $49.99/month for comparative features in the HubSpot Pro plan.

 The highest package, which gives you access to all the features you need plus a dedicated account manager, costs $99.99/month only.
-You’ll scarcely find any HubSpot alternative that offers such functionality at this friendly pricing.
+You’ll scarcely find any HubSpot alternatives that offers such functionality at this friendly pricing.

 EngageBay also offers 10% off on all yearly plans and 20% off on biennial plans.